 Many owners have complained about the positioning of the fingerprint scanner on the back of the Galaxy S8, and it's possible that the Note 8 will avoid this by locating it beneath the screen.
 Possible, but by no means confirmed.

-Indeed, leaked photos, which may or may not be the final design, show a rear panel with the rumoured dual-camera setup, but more interestingly no fingerprint scanner.
+Indeed, some of the leaked photos, which may or may not be the final design, show a rear panel with the rumoured dual-camera setup, but more interestingly no fingerprint scanner.
+Others show the fingerprint scanner.

 The Note 8 will surely be faster than the Galaxy S8.
 Though the processor will likely stay the same, the Note 8 is thought to come with more RAM - 6GB instead of 4GB.
 That puts it in line with the OnePlus 5.
 Also see: Best smartphones and best Android phones